French Explorers and Colonists in the Illinois Country

 Prairie du Rocher

 The village of Prairie du Rocher was founded in 1722, and St. Phillippe was built about the same time north of Fort de Chartres as the headquarters for Phillippe Renault’s lead mining operation.
-Renault brought around two hundred slaves from what is now the Dominican Republic to work in his mining operation.
+Renault brought around two hundred enslaved people from what is now the Dominican Republic to work in his mining operation.
 After many decades of severe seasonal flooding, St. Philippe was abandoned.
 Near Kaskaskia, Ste.
 Genevieve, Missouri, was settled around 1723 to capitalize on access to high concentrations of lead for ammunition and salt for food.

 French_pioneer_architcture_Holy_Family_Log_Church_Cahokia.jpg